W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \end{proposition} \begin{proof} The statement can be proved by explicit computations by splitting $\Phi$ as $\Phi_-+\Phi_+$ between creation and annihilation operator.
-A more elegant way of deriving this statement is by means of the Girsanov theorem~\ref{thm:girsanov} together with the correspondence between probabilistic and Bosonic Vertex Operators disclosed in Proposition~\ref{prop:VO_prim}. \end{proof}
+More elegantly, we can use Girsanov's theorem~\ref{thm:girsanov} together with the correspondence between probabilistic and bosonic Vertex Operators from Proposition~\ref{prop:VO_prim}. \end{proof}